sensu-plugins/sensu-plugins-openvpn/README.md

 This plugin provides native OpenVPN instrumentation for metrics collection of `load-stats` metrics.
 It is capable of being used with both Sensu Core and Sensu Go.

+The Sensu assets packaged from this repository are built against the Sensu ruby runtime environment.
+When using these assets as part of a Sensu Go resource (check, mutator or handler), make sure you include the corresponding Sensu ruby runtime asset in the list of assets needed by the resource.
+The current ruby-runtime assets can be found [here](https://bonsai.sensu.io/assets/sensu/sensu-ruby-runtime) in the [Bonsai Asset Index](bonsai.sensu.io)

 ### Usage examples
 ```
 Usage: metrics-openvpn.rb (options)